AcTePuKc/codex-gui/gui_pyside6/docs/index.md

 - **Agents**: Drop a JSON file into `resources/agents/`.
 New files are loaded on startup.
 - **Plugins**: Place your module inside `gui_pyside6/plugins/` and list it in `plugins/manifest.json`.
 Only entries with `"enabled": true` are imported.
 - **Interface**: Each plugin exports a `register(window)` function which receives the main window instance so you can add widgets or hook signals.
   - Some plugins require additional packages.
 The helper `ensure_backend_installed()` first checks if you are running inside a virtual environment.
 If not, it creates a user-scoped environment at `~/.hybrid_tts/venv` (Windows: `%USERPROFILE%\.hybrid_tts\venv`) and installs the dependencies there.
-Activate your own virtual environment before launching the app if you want packages to be installed elsewhere.
+This directory is reused across launches.
+Activate your own virtual environment before starting the app if you want packages installed elsewhere.

 ---